 September 11, 2018

-Family Child Care Provider Rebecca Ashby has cared for children in her Garrett County home for 15 years.
-She nurtured many children from the time they were 6 weeks old until their first day of kindergarten.
+Family Child Care Provider Rebecca Ashby has cared for children for 15 years.
+The Garrett County resident has nurtured many children ages six weeks to kindergarten age.

-Ashby has always felt like she gives her best to the children and families in her program.
-When Ashby learned about the opportunity to increase the quality of care she was providing by completing training offered by Maryland EXCELS, she dedicated herself to the education that would benefit her and the children she cares so much about.
+Devoted to the children and families in her program, Ashby learned about an opportunity to increase the quality of care she provided by completing training offered by Maryland EXCELS.
+She dedicated herself to the education that would benefit her and the children she cared for.

-Ashby worked with Quality Assurance Specialist Darlene Schmidt and the Garrett County Judy Center to quickly achieve a quality rating of 4.
+Ashby worked with her Quality Assurance Specialist and the Garrett County Judy Center to quickly achieve a quality rating of 4.
 She also became accredited by the National Association for Family Child Care (NAFCC) in 2017.

-Before starting her journey with Maryland EXCELS in the last year, Ashby had faithfully taught the children in her Little Ones Day Care about their colors, numbers, and letters.
-However, she didn’t necessarily understand the nuances of lesson planning or creating schedules.
+Before starting her journey with Maryland EXCELS last year, Ashby faithfully taught the children in her Little Ones Day Care their colors, numbers, and letters.
+However, she didn’t fully understand the nuances of lesson planning or creating schedules.

-Ashby has shared her achievements with her families, who she says have encouraged her as she took the time for training and professional development.
-They also noticed that she incorporated what she learned into her daily schedule with the children.
+The families in Ashby’s program encouraged her throughout her training and are thrilled with her achievements.
+They also noticed how she incorporated what she learned into her daily schedule with the children.

 “I didn’t go to college.
 It was…harder for me.
 I had to work really hard to achieve what I have,” she said.
 “It’s nice to know that I put a lot of work into this and that I’m being recognized for it.
 And it’s good to be respected for this–it feels good.
 My parents know what I’ve done and the hard work I’ve put in.”

-Ashby is especially proud of becoming accredited by NAFCC with the help of the Judy Center and Maryland EXCELS.
-She said she completed more than 100 hours of training over the course of a year, as well as acquired the necessary materials, such as age-appropriate books and blocks, to improve the quality of her child care.
+Ashby is particularly proud of becoming accredited by NAFCC with the help of the Judy Center and Maryland EXCELS.
+She also completed over 100 hours of training within a year and acquired the necessary materials, including age-appropriate books and blocks, to improve the quality of her child care.

-After she completed the necessary classes and finished a daylong interview and observation, she waited about two months before receiving the good news that she was accredited.
+After she completed the required classes and finished a day-long interview and observation, she waited about two months before receiving the good news that she was accredited.

 “I was very excited.
 It was a relief.
 Total relief,” Ashby said.

-Ashby is continuing her journey of continuous quality improvement as she works toward achieving a quality rating of 5.
+Ashby is continuing her journey of ongoing quality improvement as she works toward achieving a quality rating of 5.

-Ashby’s Maryland EXCELS goals reflect what she strives to accomplish as a provider to continue to give the children in her care a high-quality educational experience and foundation in their early years.
+Ashby’s Maryland EXCELS goals reflect what she strives to accomplish as a provider: to continue giving the children in her care a high-quality educational experience and foundation in their early years.